grantimbo/creativenurbs/README.md

 # Creative Nurbs - (Preview Only)
-My task was to covert the PSD mockups to a working website.
-I used WordPress for the backend.
+I was assigned to convert the PSD mockup to a working website.
+I used WordPress as backend for this project.
+This is just the static preview.

 Preview on Github pages
 http://grantimbo.github.com/creativenurbs